 What is AFT All About?

-- $200 stipend for full attendance
+- Generous stipend for on-time, full attendance and participation

-- Done by 1 p.m. daily
+- Classes are 8:30 a.m. to 1 p.m. daily

-- Essential pedagogy
+- Essential pedagogy and differentiated learning

-- Personal, scholastic and professional growth and exploration
+- Personal, scholastic and professional explorations

 - Team building